barajap1/barajap1/README.md

 ### Hi there 👋

+### Currently working on cost research, interested in Data Visualization and ML.

+### Avid tennis and padel tennis player :tennis:

 <!--
 **barajap1/barajap1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.